Iguro02/supercharge-dashboard/README.md

 ## Known Limitations

 - ECIS export % is estimated at 30% (typical for SG); a production system would read from a smart meter
-- NASA POWER API is not called live in the simulator — irradiance is modelled by time-of-day curve
-- Email delivery for weekly digest requires SMTP config; digest text is returned via API and displayed in modal
+- Email delivery for weekly digest requires SMTP config; digest text is returned via API and displayed in modal for the evaluator to copy
-- Anomaly model requires ~10 readings before it trains (fills in ~5 minutes of simulation)
+- Anomaly ML model requires ~20 readings before training activates (approximately 10 minutes after first startup); rule-based thresholds fire immediately from the first reading